TheTaylorLee/AdminToolbox/docs/AdminToolbox.FortiWizard/New-VIPRange.md

 Accept wildcard characters: False
 ```

-### -Interface
+### -ExternalCIDR
-Specify the Name of the External Interface for the VIP
+Specify the External CIDR address used for the VIP Range.
+ex: 192.168.0.0/24

 ```yaml
 Type: Object